Average Probability of Error for Single Uniprior Index Coding over Rayleigh Fading Channel

-The min-max probability of error criterion of choosing a bandwidth-optimal index code was derived in \cite{TRAR} which minimizes the maximum number of transmissions used in decoding a requested message at any receiver.
+From the above expression, it can be seen that to minimize the probability of error in decoding a particular message, the number of transmissions used in its decoding needs to be minimized.
+This led to the criterion of choosing a bandwidth-optimal index code that minimizes the maximum number of transmissions used in decoding a requested message at any receiver, which was called the min-max probability of error criterion, in \cite{TRAR}.
 The paper \cite{TRAR} also gave an algorithm (Algorithm 2 in \cite{TRAR}) to generate bandwidth-optimal index codes satisfying min-max probability of error criterion for every strongly connected component (SCC) of the information-flow graph, $\mathcal{G}$.
 For an SCC $\mathcal{G}_{\text{sub},i}$ on $n_i$ vertices, this optimal index code was obtained by coding along the edges of a spanning tree of the complete graph $K_{n_i}$ which minimized the maximum distance between any two vertices connected by an arc in $\mathcal{G}_{\text{sub},i}$.
+For a chosen spanning tree $\mathscr{T}$, the index code based on it consists of the transmissions $\{x_i +x_j:(i,j) \in \mathcal{E}(\mathscr{T})\}$, i.e., corresponding to every edge in the spanning tree, there is a transmission given by the XOR of the messages representing the end-points of that edge.
+Since any spanning tree of the complete graph $K_{n_i}$ has $n_i-1$ edges, the optimal index code for an SCC on $n_i$ vertex will have $n_i -1$ transmissions.

-For a given ICP $\mathcal{I}(n,\mathcal{W})$ and a chosen index code $\mathcal{C}$, let the maximum number of transmissions used at any receiver to decode a single requested message be denoted as $l_{max}(\mathcal{C})$.
-In \cite{TRAR}, it was shown that for every single uniprior ICP, it is always possible to find an optimal index code $\mathcal{C}$ such that $l_{max}(\mathcal{C})$ is two.
+For a given ICP $\mathcal{I}(n,\mathcal{W})$ and a chosen index code $\mathcal{C}$, let the maximum number of transmissions used by any receiver to decode a single requested message be denoted as $l_{max}(\mathcal{C})$.
+In \cite{TRAR}, it was shown that since there exist spanning trees of diameter two for every complete graph, it is always possible to find an optimal index code $\mathcal{C}$ such that the maximum number of transmissions used to decode a requested message at any receiver, $l_{max}(\mathcal{C})$, is two.